-To facilitate the integration of artists and public art into the development of applicable Town public projects, and define overall roles and responsibilities within the public art program.
+To facilitate the integration of artists and public art into the development of applicable Town of Oakville (town) public projects, and define overall roles and responsibilities within the public art program.

 The Public Art Procedure shall: